TeKnoMC/lsb-steganography/README.md

 extract
-	-i/--image           The image file to be used -o/--output          The filename to write the extracted file under inject
+	-i/--image           The image file to be used -o/--output          The filename to write the extracted file under -c/--channel         The colour channel(s) to extract the data from (e.g. -c RG) inject
-	-i/--image           The image file to be used -o/--output          The filename to write the final image to -d/--data            The data file to be hidden
+	-i/--image           The image file to be used -o/--output          The filename to write the final image to -d/--data            The data file to be hidden -c/--channel         The colour channel(s) to inject the data into (e.g. -c RG)
 ```